 3. File an application at your local county assistance office.

 For more information, please contact your local county assistance office or contact the LIHEAP hotline at 1-866-857-7095, Monday through Friday (individuals with hearing impairments may call the TDD number at 1-800-451-5886).

-Crisis Exception program: The Crisis Exception program opened on November 1, 2012 and closed on January 1, 2013.
+Crisis program: The Crisis program opens on November 3, 2014.

 Additional money may be available if you have an emergency situation and are in jeopardy of losing your heat.

 Emergency situations include:

 Assistance with home heating crisis situations will be available 24 hours a day; in most counties, you should contact your local county assistance office.
 However, residents of the two counties listed below are encouraged to directly contact their local agencies that operate the crisis component in their areas:

 LIHEAP Benefit Amount Table: shows benefit amount based on user selected county and fuel type.

 Turn down. seal off. save up: Additional tips and resources to stay warm this winter